aridiosilva/TDD/README.md

 Not everything must be mocked.
 Sometimes it's better to do an INTEGRATION TEST as mocking that method/feature would be just working for little actual benefit.

+### When To Use Mock Objects?

+ In his 'Ode To Code' K Scott Allen offers rational for the use of mock objects when unit testing and discusses his thoughts on the use of mock object frameworks.
+Allen begins with a sharp argument to what's likely the most common misconception about mocks:

+    - Some people have a misconception that mock objects are only useful if you need to simulate interaction with a resource that is difficult to use in unit tests - like an object that communicates with an SMTP server.
+This isn't true.

+As stated by Colin Mackay's article on mocks listing some common scenarios mocks are useful, we have the following:

+ - The real object has nondeterministic behavior
+ - The real object is difficult to setup
+ - The real object has behavior that is hard to trigger
+ - The real object is slow
+ - The real object is a user interface
+ - The real object uses a call back
+ - The real object does not yet exist

+More generally, "test doubles [mocks] are useful when you want to isolate code under test."
+In short, according to Allen mocks are to be used to keep the tests for business components independent of all other components the component under test is dependent on; 'A' uses 'B', 'A unit test' should break only if 'A' is broken, regardless of the condition of 'B'.

 ### General Types of Mocking frameworks

 - Proxy based ( eg: EasyMock, JMock, Mockito)